Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: Parameter Estimation

 \section{Parameter Estimation}

-In this section we delineate the estimation procedure for two groups of parameters: 1. those in characterizing variability in the geometry and functionality of cortical surface tfMRI in Section \ref{sec: model for functional surf}, in which the most important are the geometric and functional PC projections, and 2. parameters in the mixed effects model \eqref{eq: mixed model}.
+Here we delineate the estimation procedure for two groups of parameters of the model in the previous section.
+The first group consists of parameters in characterizing variability in the geometry and functionality of cortical surface images in Section \ref{sec: model for functional surf}, in which the most important are the geometric and functional PC projections (scores), and the second group consists of the parameters in the mixed effects model \eqref{eq: mixed model}.